mmtk/mmtk-core/README.md

 You can either try out one of the VM bindings we have been working on, or implement your own binding in your VM for MMTk.
 You can also implement your own GC algorithm in MMTk, and run it with supported VMs.
 You can find an up-to-date API document for mmtk-core here:
-* If you are trying to port MMTk to your language, check our public API: https://www.mmtk.io/mmtk-core/external
+* If you are trying to port MMTk to your language, check our public API: https://www.mmtk.io/mmtk-core/public-api
-* If you are trying to develop in MMTk (e.g. a new GC algorithm), check our internal API: https://www.mmtk.io/mmtk-core/internal
+* If you are trying to develop in MMTk (e.g. a new GC algorithm), check our full API: https://www.mmtk.io/mmtk-core/full-api

 ### Try out our current bindings